bhavesh-newton/web-applications-programming/Lectures-react/Lecture-14/lecture-outline.md

   1. Introduction to Tools: Briefly introduce Stackblitz or Newton Box as online environments for React.
   2. Create a React App:
     - Demonstrate how to set up a React project using newton box.
     - Walk through the basic file structure (src, public, node_modules).
+Let's not talk about node_modules and other folders.
+We will only tell them that the code changes would be done in src folder.
   3. First Run:
     - Show the students the default “React App” screen after running the project.
 - Practical Activity: